Newbie guide to manufactured spending: Prepaid cards and how to cash them out

 Before undertaking any manufactured spending activity, keep in mind that it’s very important to be organized and pay off your credit cards on time to avoid interest and late fees.

-19 responses to “Newbie guide to manufactured spending: Prepaid cards and how to cash them out”
+19 thoughts on “Newbie guide to manufactured spending: Prepaid cards and how to cash them out”

 South San Francisco is the worst!
 Thankfully, you can head into the city and buy them at the two CVS stores on Market Street.
 There are also several stores in Berkeley that take credit cards.